Music Theory Course Placement

 NOTE TO MUSIC CONCENTRATORS:

-To fulfill the Music Theory category requirement for a concentration in Music, students must complete Music 51a and Music 51b, or complete a 100+ level music theory course.
+To fulfill the Music Theory category requirement for a concentration in Music, students must complete Music 51b (or equivalent,) or complete a 100+ level music theory course.

 Courses & Placement Prerequisites